gokulasanthiya29/gokulasanthiya29/README.md

 ### :call_me_hand:Hola folks!
 It's me, G O K U L A  S A N T H I Y A:sunglasses:
 <p style="font-family": "monospace"><i>  I'm an optimistic, self-made, goal-chaser:dart:, currently working on Cloud Computing with focus on DevOps for a startup.
-I fell in love with programming:heart_eyes: very recently and as a matter of fact,</i> CODING...CODING...CODING...:smile:</p>
+I fell in love with the art of coding:heart_eyes: very recently and as a matter of fact,</i> CODING...CODING...CODING...:smile:</p>

 --------------------------------------
 ### :woman_technologist:<i>I code on...</i>: